Reviews

 Am I prepared to properly care for a pool or hire someone for routine upkeep and maintenance?

 A pool can be a beautiful and enjoyable addition to your home, but like any other investment, it requires regular maintenance to retain this beauty and value.
 Monitoring water quality, clearing skimmers and filters, vacuuming, washing covers and liners.
 These are just a few of the actions related to keeping a pool clean and healthy.
-Understand the costs and time associated with doing this yourself or the investment to hire a qualified service to do this for you.
+Understand the costs and time associated with doing this yourself or the investment of hiring a qualified service to do it for you.
 Pools of Fun offers low-maintenance options to significantly decrease the amount of time spent on routine pool maintenance.
-Or if you are hands-off, we offer affordable weekly pool care packages, so you only have to enjoy your pool!
+If you are hands-off, we offer affordable weekly pool care packages, so you only have to enjoy your pool!

 Do I have to pay for the estimate?